Central Office Staff

 The Community Schools Coordinator facilitates the delivery of McKinney-Vento services in alignment with federal ESSA requirements and The National Association for the Education of Homeless Children and Youth.
 Samantha promotes supervisory and local school activities and professional development to achieve the equity goals identified in the NCSU Work and Learning Plan; facilitates services to migrant and English Learners as required by law; and organizes community equity meetings and activities.
 Samantha partners with community agencies to provide services for identified students impacted by conditions of poverty, parental incarceration, chronic absenteeism, and other social barriers to education.
 Samantha works to increase collaboration and coordination between school staff, parents and students, and community agencies.

-The Family and Community Outreach Liaison supports the delivery of McKinney-Vento services in alignment with federal ESSA requirements and The National Association for the Education of Homeless Children and Youth; promotes supervisory union and local school activities to achieve the equity goals identified in the NCSU Work and Learning Plan; and facilitates services to students and families in partnership with community agencies to provide services for identified students impacted by conditions of poverty, parental incarceration, chronic absenteeism, and other social barriers to education.
-Lizzy works to increase collaboration and coordination between school staff, parents and students, and community agencies.
-The Liaison reports to the Community Schools Coordinator
+The Community Schools Liaison supports the delivery of McKinney-Vento services in alignment with federal ESSA requirements and The National Association for the Education of Homeless Children and Youth; promotes supervisory union and local school activities to achieve the equity goals identified in the NCSU Work and Learning Plan; and facilitates services to students and families in partnership with community agencies to provide services for identified students impacted by conditions of poverty, parental incarceration, chronic absenteeism, and other social barriers to education.
+Samantha works to increase collaboration and coordination between school staff, parents and students, and community agencies.
+The Liaison reports to the Community Schools Coordinator.

 Lisa Daigle-Farney (Lisa.DaigleFarney@ncsuvt.org), Ext.
 2065